Your Ultimate Guide to the Top 10 Essential Meta Tags

 Heading Tags Best Practices

-• Ensure your headings accurately reflect the section of text they describe.
+- Ensure your headings accurately reflect the section of text they describe.
 Even if they are not a direct ranking factor, search engines still consider their relevance.

-• Your headings should capture the essence of the text beneath them.
+- Your headings should capture the essence of the text beneath them.
 Steer clear of generic titles such as “Chapter 1”.

-• Avoid excessive use of keywords within heading tags.
+- Avoid excessive use of keywords within heading tags.
 Prioritise readability for your users.

-5. Robots meta tags
+5. Robots Meta Tags

-A robots meta tag is a piece of HTML that tells search engines how to crawl and index a web page.
 Although these tags do not directly influence rankings, they can affect how search engines crawl and interact with your web pages.

 Robots tags have several values.
 A page-level robots meta tag with a “noindex” attribute signals to search engines that a particular page should not be indexed within search results.
 A “nofollow” attribute indicates that search engines should not follow any links on that page.

-The Robots Meta Tag is placed in the <head> section of a web page like so:
+The robots meta tag is placed in the <head> section of a web page like so:

 <meta name='robots' content='noindex, nofollow'/>